Atophite/DangerZonesPZ/README.md

 When player gets radiated the player will get sick.
-The more radiated the player is the more player get sick.
+The more radiated the player is the more player get sick.<br>
 There are three stages of radiated:
 - lightly radiated (300 RAD)
 - medium radiated (1000 RAD)
 - heavily radiated (2000 RAD)

-if player is lightly radiated longer than a day the player will get 50% sickness if player is medium radiated longer than a day the player get 50% sickness.
+if player is lightly radiated longer than a day the player will get 50% sickness. <br>
+if player is medium radiated longer than a day the player get 50% sickness. <br>
-If player reach heavily radiated the player will die in a day with 100% sickness.
+If player reach heavily radiated the player will die in a day with 100% sickness. <br>

+- Die Chance: 3%
+- Cure Chance: 22%
+- Burn Chance: 35%
+- Radiation is Not Cured (No event occurs): 40%

+OR if rad is above 1000
+- Die Chance: 10%
+- Cure Chance: 10%
+- Burn Chance: 60%
+- Radiation is Not Cured (No event occurs): 20%

-When lightly radiated or medium the player has everyday a chance to cure from radiation.
+When lightly radiated or medium the player has everyday a chance to cure from radiation. <br>
 But also has the chance to die.
-The chance is 10% per day until cured.
+The chance is 10% per day until cured. <br>
-The chance for cured is 25%.
+The chance for cured is 25%. <br>
-The chance of being sick from radiated is 65% this will not cure until player hit the luck of being cured.
+The chance of being sick from radiated is 65% this will not cure until player hit the luck of being cured. <br>

-When player reached cured state the radiation will fall off everyday.
+When player reached cured state the radiation will fall off everyday. <br>
-When player has burn damage the burn will dissapear in lightly radiated when curing.